 Tamil Nadu and Pondicherry are home to several thousands of ancient temples.
 Contrary to popular belief outside of Tamil Nadu and India, most of these temples are owned and administered by the State Government of Tamil Nadu and a similar situation exists in Pondicherry and other South India states.
 In Tamil Nadu, almost all temples are the property of the powerful Hindu Religious and Cultural Endowments Department (HR and CE).
 A few nonfunctioning or partially active temples are owned and administered by the Archaeological Survey of India (ASI) which is an agency of the Indian Central Government.
 Very few are owned by private entities.

 The fact that the vast majority of these temples are owned by the government and controlled closely is a very controversial issue.
 The government is secular according to the Indian constitution and in theory should not be involved in religious affairs.
 The temples are Hindu religious institutions after all and were built hundreds of years ago to function as such.
 Many believers in Hinduism fume about this apparent contraindication.
 They point out that other religions are not subject to this ignominy.
 To add insult to injury, the political parties that control the government in Tamil Nadu have had an ideology that is not supportive of Hinduism.
 They make frequent pronouncements that their goal is to eradicate the religion as a policy goal.
-The Dravidian Movement that has had political sway in Tamil Nadu over the last 70 odd years has atheism as one of its central ideologies, but has directed most of its antagonism against the Hindu religion alone.
+The Dravidian Movement that has had political sway in Tamil Nadu over the last 70 odd years has atheism as one of its central ideologies, but has directed most of its antagonism towards the Hindu religion alone.
 Their main focus has been the Brahmin community and the control of temples is seen as a means of bringing about social justice reforms and lessening Brahmin domination of temple affairs .

 The HR and CE is a highly bureaucratic organization directly responsible to the state government and its political masters.
 It has a government appointed Commissioner and a hierarchical army of other bureaucrats including Deputy Commissioners, Assistant Commissioners, Executive Officers, Auditors, Clerks, etc. Some of these officials are not followers of the Hindu faith and have no stake in the welfare of the temples.
 They control the temples with an iron fist.
 Even minor issues arising in temples, cannot be dealt with without the permission of the HR and CE.
 The Department has sprawling premises in the Nungambakkam area of Chennai that is several city blocks in length.
 Each temple has a board of trustees and a managing trustee.
 Most temples have 3-5 trustees.
 These political appointments are subject to direct patronage by the ruling party.
 This kind of administrative set up leads to bureaucratic inefficiency and corruption.